 - Any other equitable factors.

 A judge has discretion in how much to award and the duration.
-The focus is on getting the supported spouse to become self-supporting within a reasonable amount of time.
+The focus is on getting the supported party to become self-supporting within a reasonable period of time.
 For example, a wife might have supported her husband’s career while at the same time raising young children.

 At divorce, she has few marketable skills and needs time to gain work experience or an educational credential (or both).
 This wife has a strong argument to request alimony, provided her ex can pay it.
 In other cases, a spouse might be elderly and infirm.
-At this point, there is little chance of becoming self-sufficient, so a judge will likely award spousal support.
+At this point, there is little chance of becoming self-sufficient, so a judge will likely award spousal support to maintain financial stability for that spouse.

 Your Choice of Lawyer Matters